auenoieu2024/ADS-Project-Group-2/README.md

 **Main Area:**

 The main area displays the results.
 It shows a trip summary, which also has a downloadable CSV of the list, the generated packing list, item weights, and editing options.
-It also shows the total weight and includes the button that runs the greedy algorithm to automatically trim items if the list is too heavy.
-The button “Auto-trim to fit airline limit” calls the described greedy algorithm (greedy_trim_to_limit_verbose), updates the packing list, and shows which items were removed.
+It also shows the total weight and includes the button “Auto-trim to fit airline limit”, calls the described greedy algorithm (greedy_trim_to_limit_verbose) to automatically trim items if the list is too heavy.
+It updates the packing list and shows which items were removed.

 # Further Improvements
 - Export in PDF for sharable packing list